This post may contain affiliate links. Please read our disclosure policy.

 • 1 cup vegetable stock

-• 4 ounce light cream cheese
+• 4 ounces light cream cheese

-• 1 cup milk of choice (2%, almond or cashew milk)
+• 1 cup milk of choice, (2%, almond or cashew milk)

 Instructions